fadillzzz/docs/image/api/resize.md

 > public Intervention\Image\Size aspectRatio()

-Constraint the current aspect-ratio if the image.
+Constraint the current aspect-ratio of the image.

 #### upsize